pixee/upload-tool-results-action/README.md

 example workflow includes the requisite configuration and is generic enough to apply to most repositories without modification.

-Note: the `pixee/upload-tool-results-action` is only needed for private repositories.
-Pixeebot automatically integrates with public repositories that use SonarCloud.

 1. Copy the [example sonar-pixeebot.yml](./examples/sonar-pixeebot.yml) workflow to the repository's `.github/workflows` directory.
 1. Set the `SONAR_TOKEN` secret.
 Create a SonarCloud token at [https://sonarcloud.io/account/security](https://sonarcloud.io/account/security).
 See